Everything, Everything (novel): Plot

-Maddy's mother brings her home and hires Carla again to take care of her.
+Pauline brings her home and hires Carla again to take care of her.
 Maddy eventually recovers.
 She stops emailing Olly as she doesn't want to miss him and the world.
-A month later Maddy sees Olly, Kara, and their mother loading their belongings into a moving van while their father is at work, escaping his tyranny.
+A month later, Maddy sees Olly, Kara, and their mother loading their belongings into a moving van while their father is at work, escaping his tyranny.

-Two months after Hawaii, Maddy gets a letter from the doctor who treated her when she got sick there, and in the note, the doctor says she thinks that Maddy does not have SCID, and she got sick because she had spent her whole life inside and has never formed a natural immunity.
+2 months after the travel to Hawaii, Maddy gets a letter from the doctor who treated her when she got sick there, and in the note, the doctor says she thinks that Maddy doesn’t have SCID, and she got sick because she had spent her whole life inside and has never formed a natural immunity.
 The doctor blames myocarditis as the reason for Maddy's heart-stopping.
-Maddy, angry and panicked, searches her mother's medical files but does not find the test results or doctor's notes that would confirm she had SCID.
-Instead, she finds some notes her mother wrote and a few articles about SCID from the internet.
-She confronts her mother, who breaks down and indirectly admits she does not have SCID.
-Maddy tells Carla, and Carla says she had always suspected that her mom hadn't completely recovered from the death of her father and brother.
+Maddy, angry and panicked, searches her mother's medical files but doesn’t find the test results or doctor's notes that would confirm she had SCID.
+Instead, she finds some notes Pauline wrote and a few articles about SCID from the Internet.
+She confronts her, who breaks down and indirectly admits that she doesn’t have SCID.
+Maddy tells Carla, who says she had always suspected that her mom hadn't completely recovered from the death of her husband and son.

-Maddy's mother says that right after Maddy's father and brother died, Maddy got very sick, and her mother, not wanting to lose her, decided she had SCID, and needed to be kept away from the world.
-Maddy is mad at her mom and can't bring herself to forgive her.
-Maddy flies to New York, where she sent Olly on a mini scavenger hunt that led him to a used bookstore where she was waiting for him.
+Pauline says that right after the car accident, Maddy got very sick and, not wanting to lose her, decided to think she had SCID and needed to be kept away from the world.
+Maddy is angered and can't bring herself to forgive her.
+Maddy flies to New York, where she sends Olly on a mini scavenger hunt that leads him to a used bookstore where she is waiting for him.